dirk/hivm2/doc/design.md

 }
 ```

+### Values

+Certain patterns and statements may also function as values in assignment, `call`, `return`, and `test` statements.
+These statements are:

+- Names of const, static, or local storage (unless otherwise specified by the statement)
+- Paths to external const or static storage
+- Anonymous functions (`fn`)
+- Call statements (`call`)

+**Note**: Names, paths, and anonymous functions are *not* considered statements and as such may *only* appear as values.

 ### Macros

 Assembly provides an optional set of macros to make interfacing with the builtins easier.
 These can be enabled with the `macros builtins` keyword.